Occupation: Engineer & Project Manager

 She had a happy childhood in Myanmar and Malaysia, though her family were not wealthy.
 MiMi became interested in space science at high school.
 When she was 16, MiMi travelled by herself to the USA to go to school there.
 She lived with friends of her family.

 MiMi studied electrical engineering at University of Illinois.
 During her master’s degree, one of her professors told her about NASA’s work in deep space exploration.
 She worked really hard to get an interview with NASA’s Jet Propulsion Laboratory (JPL) and started working there in 1990.

 JPL was the perfect place for MiMi to apply her engineering skills, and her love of space and maths.
 She worked on making sure that signals sent from spacecraft were received clearly.
 JPL gave MiMi more responsibility and promotions.
 She started designing systems for deep space networks and new technology for the next generation of spacecraft.

 MiMi is now one of NASA’s lead engineers.
 She is leading a project to fly the first helicopter on another planet.
-The ‘Ingenuity’ helicopter and 'Perseverance’ rover launched to Mars in summer 2020.
-They landed on Mars in February 2021 and the helicopter will hopefully fly in the Spring of 2021.
-MiMi’s team faced a lot of challenges making ‘Ingenuity’.
+The ‘Ingenuity’ helicopter and 'Perseverance' rover launched to Mars in summer 2020.
+They landed on Mars in February 2021 and Ingenuity made its first successful flight in April 2021.
+MiMi’s team faced a lot of challenges making the helicopter.
 Mars’ atmosphere is a lot thinner than Earth’s.
 This means to keep the helicopter in the air, the blades must spin very fast and it can’t weigh more than 2 kilograms.
-If it is successful, ‘Ingenuity’ will help the Mars Rover ‘Perseverance’ find the best routes around Mars.
+Ingenuity's mission on Mars is to help Perseverance find the best routes around Mars.

 MiMi was chosen as one of the top 100 inspiring and influential women in the world by the BBC in 2019.